 Create the framework for innovation.

-Innovation comes from awareness of both current problems and the potential for future ones.
+Innovation comes from an awareness of both current problems and the potential for future ones.
 Creating the framework for innovation within your organization teaches your employees how to innovate successfully and encourages them to do so